signaldust/DustFFT/README.md

 additional real/half-complex wrappers.

-While it does power-of-two only, it should be reasonably fast and works perfectly fine at least up to a few million points.
+While it does power-of-two only, it should be reasonably fast and works perfectly fine at least up to a few million points and has been written to be somewhat cache-aware.